DLanzante/diversified/README.md

 3. Mis-User Story for C):
    - As a malicious user I want to be able to post badly about other people so that mis-information is being spread.
-   -
+   - As a neuro-divergent individual, I want to comment on posts, but I am unable to edit or delete my comments, leaving me unable to correct mistakes or manage how my ideas are expressed.
+   - As a neuro-divergent individual, I want to comment on posts, but the platform doesn’t provide any feedback or indication that my comment has been received, making me feel invisible.
+   - As a neuro-divergent individual, I want to comment on posts, but the platform doesn’t have an option to limit or mute specific users whose comments are harmful or irrelevant to me.
+   - I want to comment on posts, but the commenting system doesn’t allow me to express myself fully, like adding links, images, or formatting my comment for clarity.

-5. Mis-User Story for D):
+4. Mis-User Story for D):
-   As an admin I want to be able to have full power to take out other people's posts and accounts without the approval from other admins.
+   - As an admin I want to be able to have full power to take out other people's posts and accounts without the approval from other admins.
+   - As a malicious user, I want to falsely report posts that I disagree with, so they are removed from the platform, silencing opinions I don't like.
+   - As a user with ill intentions, I want to manipulate the content moderation system by creating fake accounts to flood the site with harmful posts, knowing that the administrator will be overwhelmed and unable to review everything.
+   - As a user who dislikes a certain group, I want to target their posts by continuously reporting them for vague or unfounded violations, causing the administrator to remove the posts without valid justification.
+   - As a user, I want to manipulate the site's moderation system by exploiting loopholes in the community guidelines, allowing me to post harmful content while avoiding removal by administrators.
+   - As a user who disagrees with certain viewpoints, I want to exploit the moderator’s reliance on automated systems to remove content that I find offensive, even if the posts don’t truly violate community guidelines.

-6. Mis-User Story for E):
+5. Mis-User Story for E):

 #### Mitigating Criteria